Equivariant counts of points of the moduli spaces of pointed hyperelliptic curves: Results for weight up to in even characteristic

-This takes care of the base cases of the recursions for $u_g$ when $g \geq 1$, given by Theorems \ref{thm-rec1} and \ref{thm-rec1even}.
-By the arguments preceding this theorem we see that when $g \geq 1$ these recursions are the same, both for $r=0$ and $r=1$.
+This takes care of the base cases of the recurrence relations for $u_g$ when $g \geq 1$, given by Theorems \ref{thm-rec1} and \ref{thm-rec1even}.
+Again by Remark~\ref{rmk-compare} we see that (both in the case when $r_i=2$ for all $i$, and when $r_i=1$ for some $i$) when $g \geq 1$ these recurrence relations are the same.
 We can therefore conclude that $u_g$ is independent of characteristic for all $g$. \end{pf}

-We will now compute $a_{N_1}^{R_1}\ldots a_{N_M}^{R_M}|_{g,even}$ for weight six in the same way as in Section \ref{sec-wsix}.
-To compute $u_g$ of degree at most five using Theorem \ref{thm-rec1even} we need to find the base case $u_0$.
-The arguments of Section~\ref{sec-gzero} also hold in even characteristic.
-Hence, when the genus is zero we can reduce to the case $r=0$, which is always computable using Theorem \ref{thm-rec1even}.
+We will now compute $a_{\lambda}|_{g,even}$ for weight $6$ in the same way as in Section~\ref{sec-wsix}.
+To compute $u_g$ of degree at most $5$ using Theorem \ref{thm-rec1even} we need to find the base case $u_0$.
+But when the genus is $0$ we can use Lemma~\ref{lem-g0} (which also holds in even characteristic) to reduce to the case that $r_i=2$ for all $i$, which is always computable using Theorem \ref{thm-rec1even}.

-What is left is the general case of the decomposition of $a_{N_1}^{R_1}\ldots a_{N_M}^{R_M}|_{g,even}$.
+What is left is the general case of the decomposition of $a_{\lambda}|_{g,even}$.
 We then need the base cases of genus $0$ and $1$.
 Again, the genus $0$ part is no problem.
-The computation of $a_{N_1}^{R_1}\ldots a_{N_M}^{R_M}|_{1}$ in \cite{Jonas2} is independent of characteristic.
-We can therefore conclude the genus $1$ part in the same way as in Section \ref{sec-wsix}.
+The computation of $a_{\lambda}|_1$ in \cite{Jonas2} is independent of characteristic.
+We can therefore compute the genus $1$ part (compare Section~\ref{sec-wsix}).

-\begin{rmk} For certain $a_{N_1}^{R_1}\ldots a_{N_M}^{R_M}|_g$ of weight six, there is a dependence upon characteristic, occuring for the first time for genus three. \end{rmk}
+\begin{rmk} As in the case of odd characteristic, for all $g$ and all $\lambda$ such that $\abs{\lambda} \leq 7$, $a_{\lambda}|_{g,even}$ is a polynomial when considered as a function in the number $q$ (compare Remark~\ref{rmk-polynomial}) of elements of the finite field $k$ of even characteristic.